If you’ve been invited for interview, you’ll have a better chance of getting the job if you’re prepared.

 - satisfactory medical clearance.

-- original certificates of your qualifications (if you've not already provided these to the panel at your interview).
+- original certificates of your qualifications.
+This is if you've not already given these to the panel at your interview.

-- documentation to meet our obligations under the Immigration, Asylum and Nationality Act 2006 (if you've not already provided these to the panel at your interview).
+- documents to meet our obligations under the Immigration, Asylum and Nationality Act 2006.
+This applies if you've not already given these to the panel at your interview.

 - original driving licence (a paper version if you don't have a photo licence) if your job involves driving for work reasons.

 - compliance with the Baseline Personnel Security Standard (BPSS), including a satisfactory basic check of unspent criminal convictions through Disclosure Scotland.
 This is applicable where the post uses the council’s computer network.